grant-oscillolabs/link-budget/README.md

 [Vite](https://vite.dev) as the dev server and an [oak](https://jsr.io/@oak/oak) http server on the backend to serve the built project.

+The core logic and code for the link budget calculator is found in `client/src/App.tsx`.

 ## Web App Features

 - React with TypeScript on the frontend